axeluhl/sailing-analytics/wiki/racecommittee-app-user.md

 ## Racing Procedures
 <a name="procedures"></a>

+Every time you start a race (e.g. schedule a race for the first time, restarting a race after general recall, ...) you are able to choose the **racing procedure**.
+The racing procedure defines how the startphase is set up.
+This may include signaling flags that are triggered at a fixed time and signals you have to choose from.

 ### RRS26

+The RRS26 racing procedure should be used for races using the _RRS26 starting sequence_.
+This sequence is defined as the following:

+1. **5 minutes** before start the warning signal is set.
+Class flag (as configured) is displayed.
+2. **4 minutes** before start the preparatory signal is set.
+By default you are able to choose between the following flags: Papa, India, Zulu, Black to be displayed.
+3. **1 minute** before start the one minute warning is set.
+The preparatory flag is removed.
+4. **At start** the class flag is removed.

+For the RRS26 racing procedure you are able to signal individual recalls by default.

 ### Gate Start

+The Gate Start racing procedure should be used for races using a gate (or rabbit or gate launch) start.
+We've seen some variations of the implementation of a gate start, therefore you should double check with the administration team, that the Gate Start racing procedure is correctly configured fitting your regatta's sailing instructions.

+1. At **any time** you are able to configure the following:
+  * **Pathfinder:** If enabled for your regatta, you are able to set the pathfinder.
+You have to enter the pathfinder's sailing identifier.
+  * **Gate launch stop time:** Before the race starts, you have to set the gate launch stop time.
+This time determines how many minutes after the start the gate launch will stop.
+  * **Golf down time:** If enabled for your regatta, you have to set the additional golf down time.
+This time determines how many minutes _after the gate launch has stopped_, the starting line will be closed.
+If your regatta is configured to not use an additional golf down time, the starting line will close after the gate launch has stopped.
+2. **8 minutes** before start the warning signal is set.
+Class flag (as configured) over Golf is displayed.
+3. **4 minutes** before start the preparatory signal is set.
+Papa flag is displayed.
+4. **1 minute** before start the one minute warning is set.
+Papa flag is removed.
+5. **At start** Class flag is removed.
+6. After the **gate launch stop** time has expired the golf flag is hoisted to half-mast.
+The gate launch stops.
+This step is not yet visualized in the app.
+7. After the additional **golf down** time has expired the golf is removed.
+The starting line is closed.
+If you're regatta is configured to not use the additional golf down time, the starting line will close after the gate launch stop time is expired.

+By default you are not able to signal individual recalls for the Gate Start racing procedure.

 ### ESS Start

+The ESS racing procedure models the starting sequence used at the Extreme Sailing Series.

+1. **4 minutes** before start AP flag is removed.
+2. **3 minutes** before start a flag indicating a 3 is displayed.
+3. **2 minutes** before start a flag indicating a 2 is displayed.
+The previous flag is removed.
+3. **1 minutes** before start a flag indicating a 1 is displayed.
+The previous flag is removed.
+4. **At start** the one minute flag is removed.

+By default you are able to signal individual recalls for the ESS racing procedure.

+Additionally you are able to enter the **finishing list** on the race finishing information screen.
+Just drag and drop the available sailors from the right to their correct position on the left.
+You are able to reorder them as you need. **Be sure to confirm your finishing list after the race is finished**.
+Click on the 'Confirm Competitors* buttons after you have finished the race.

 ### Basic Countdown Start

+Use the Basic Countdown racing procedure whenever all the other procedures do not match your needs.
+There are no flags used in the starting sequence, it is just a countdown to the scheduled starting time.

 ## Signaling a course change
 <a name="coursechange"></a>